consortium-chat/constitution/Constitution.md

 ### Motions

-A motion is a proposed action to be taken by the CONsortium as an entity in theory, and allows members to take action to implement it in practice.
+A motion is a proposed action to be taken by the CONsortium as an entity in theory, and once passed allows members to take action to implement it in practice.
 This includes but is not limited to:

 * Adopting new rules
 * Making changes to the discord server